hyelim-JEON/hyelim-jeon.github.io/_posts/2025-11-21-til-js-this.md

 Callbacks	⚠ Sometimes	✔ Best choice

 💬 Summary

-Normal functions get this from how they are called.
+Normal functions get this from how they’re called.

-Arrow functions get this from where they are created.
+Arrow functions get this from where they’re created.

-Use normal functions for object methods and arrow functions for callbacks.
+✨ Use normal functions for object methods.
+⚡ Use arrow functions for callbacks.